Advanced Touch Screen Control

 The TSW‑1060 comes with apps for all the most popular enterprise scheduling services.

-- Crestron Scheduling App: Supports direct integration with Crestron Fusion® software, Microsoft Exchange Server® software (for users of Outlook® software and Office 365® software), the Google Calendar™ calendaring app (including G Suite™ software), and Ad Astra™ software.4
+- Crestron Scheduling App: Supports direct integration with Crestron Fusion® software, Microsoft Exchange Server® software (for users of Outlook® software and Office 365® software), the Google Calendar™ calendaring app (including G Suite™ software), CollegeNET® 25Live® scheduling software, and Ad Astra™ software.4

-Crestron room scheduling touch screens help organizations to maximize productivity and realize the most usable time out of every meeting space.
-They install at the entrance to each room to provide indication of the room’s availability and a view of its schedule for the day.
-If the room is reserved, its touch screen displays details about the current meeting accented in red.
-If the room is available, the screen states so in green and shows the time remaining until the next scheduled meeting.
+Crestron room scheduling touch screens help organizations to maximize productivity and manage usage for every meeting space.
+They can be installed at the entrance to each room to provide indication of the room’s availability and a view of its schedule for the day.
 If desired, the room can be reserved on the spot for an ad hoc meeting.
+A CEN‑ODT‑C‑POE occupancy sensor can also be paired to the touch screen, allowing for occupancy status to be reported instantly to the scheduling app for no‑shows and unscheduled room usage.

 Crestron room scheduling also offers three levels of customization—ranging from simply configuring settings in the web user interface to modifying the application source code for a completely unique appearance—depending on the needs of an enterprise.5